PennyLaneAI/catalyst/doc/dev/transforms.rst

 The representation above is very handy for traversing quantum operations, in effect providing the same capabilities of a directed acyclic graph (DAG) encoding of a quantum circuit.
-Meanwhile, classical instructions as well as side-effecting operations (e.g. print) can also be present in the same representation.
+Meanwhile, classical instructions as well as side-effecting operations (e.g., print) can also be present in the same representation.